Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 service mysql stop
 ```

-### Load the prepared MySQL script
+### Load the prepared script

 The script prepared for MySQL database is [`mysql_db.sql`](./mysql_db.sql).
 You can load the prepared script by:

-1. Open the terminal, navigate into the `chapter_01` folder of this repository
+1. Open the terminal
+2. Navigate to the folder where you have downloaded the script
-2. Run the following command:
+3. Run the following command:

 ```
     mysql -u root < mysql_db.sql